magdalenapaluch1/Portfolio/README.md

 # PORTFOLIO - Software Testing

 ## ABOUT ME
 I have 4,5 years of experience in design.
 I have got experience with creating technical documentation.
-Last two years I worked in designed teams in rail industry and earlier worked in FTTH projects for corporate client’s.
-MI am oriented for technical sector, especially oil and gas industry.
+Last three years I worked in designed teams in rail industry and earlier worked in FTTH projects for corporate client’s.
+I am oriented for technical sector, especially oil and gas industry.
 ## TOOLS
 * Jira
 * TestLink